bgamari/ghc-wiki-import/haddock-comments.md

 ```

-In the lexer, doc comments are recognized as tokens.
 There are four types of doc comments at this level, each having its own token.
 Each token contains the entire comment string.
 Just like the old Haddock, we support "next" and "previous"-type comments, "named" comments and section headings.
 The options token is used for   specifiying Haddock options.
 Options are specified using a pragma, like this: {-\# DOCOPTIONS prune, ignore-exports }.
 You can no longer specify them using dash comments (e.g -- \# prune).